LowPolyCount/UI-Power-Tools/README.md

 This was created by [Joel Gonzales | "LowPolyCount"](https://www.lowpolycount.com)

 ### Why was this made?
 I'm tired of having to rewrite the same things whenever I change jobs.
 The laziest way to fix it is by making an open source version that can be used at any job.
-I'm also terrible at making money.
+If others find use with this, then all the better.

 ### Well that's cool.
 That wasn't a question.